Guide · text to STL API

 FAQ

-Will the STL actually print without repair?
+Will the STL print without manual repair?

-Which printers are supported out of the box?
+Which printers are supported as first-class profiles?

 Can I input a reference photo instead of text?